ombulabs/blog/_posts/2019-07-02-heroku-review-apps-in-multi-tenant-application.markdown

 author: "cleiviane"
 ---

-Recently at [Ombu Labs](https://www.ombulabs.com) I had the mission of setting up Heroku [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) for one of our projects.
+Recently at [OmbuLabs](https://www.ombulabs.com) I had the mission of setting up Heroku [Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) for one of our projects.
 Since the project is built in a multi-tenant architecture (using the [apartment gem](https://github.com/influitive/apartment)) it was a bit challenging to setup.

 <!--more-->